coolinmc6/AlgoCasts/README.md

 # README

 ## Setup

 - To get started, go to the directory `/AlgoCasts/exercises`
 - From there, I can run whatever tests I want.
 For example: `jest reversestring/test.js --watch`

+- **Debugger**
+	+ add the word `debugger` to where in your code you want to stop it
+	+ call the function below your implementation of the solution
+	+ navigate in the Command Line to the directory of the problem you're working on
+	+ run `node inspect index.js`
+	+ press `c` to continue execution of the file
+	+ use `repl` in the command line to look at particular variables
+	+ CRTL + C to exit repl and again to exit debugger

+# Setup

 ### Lecture 2